 The Link Youth Health Service Outreach Program

 Equal Opportunity Tasmania has partnered with The Link Youth Health Service (The Link) to help young people aged 12 to 25 identify and deal with discrimination experienced in Tasmania.
-Staff from Equal Opportunity Tasmania will visit The Link to provide information about individuals rights and responsibilities under the Anti-Discrimination Act 1998 (Tas).
-The sessions will be held every Monday from 2.30pm to 3.30pm at The Link, 57 Liverpool St, Hobart.
+Staff from Equal Opportunity Tasmania visit The Link to provide information about individuals rights and responsibilities under the Anti-Discrimination Act 1998 (Tas).

 Migrant Resource Centre Tasmania Outreach Program

 Equal Opportunity Tasmania has partnered with the Migrant Resource Centre Tasmania (MRC Tas) to help their clients deal with discrimination and racism experienced in Tasmania.
-Every month, staff from Equal Opportunity Tasmania will visit MRC Tas to give their clients information about their rights and responsibilities under the Anti-Discrimination Act 1998 (Tas).
-The clinics are held on the last Wednesday of every month from 3pm to 5pm at MRC Tas, KGV Sports and Community Centre, Level 2, 1A Anfield St, Glenorchy.
+Staff from Equal Opportunity Tasmania visit MRC Tas to give their clients information about their rights and responsibilities under the Anti-Discrimination Act 1998 (Tas).

 Educational adjustments - Stakeholder forums